 - Using the Internet

-Though maintaining steady employments is crucial for most people, when work becomes something that completely dominates a person’s attention, time and emotions, it is a problem.
+Though maintaining steady employment is crucial for most people, when work becomes something that completely dominates a person’s attention, time, and emotions, it is a problem.
 Some signs of compulsive working include the following:

 - Excessive hours spent working

-- Choosing to work extra hours even when not expected to by employer
+- Choosing to work extra hours even when not expected to by the employer

 - Inability to engage in other activities without staying in touch with the office

 - Defensiveness when confronted with concerns about working